Update: Radian to Acquire Lloyd’s Syndicate Inigo for $1.7B in Specialty Insurance Push

-Radian Group said on Thursday it would buy UK-based Inigo for $1.7 billion as the U.S. mortgage insurer seeks to transform into a global multi-line specialty insurer.
+Radian Group said on Thursday it would buy UK-based Inigo for $1.7 billion as the U.S. mortgage insurer seeks to transform into a global multi-line specialty insurer, sending its shares up nearly 7%.

 Inigo underwrites multi-class specialty insurance and serves some of the world’s largest commercial and industrial enterprises.

-Lloyd’s of London is a commercial insurance market providing specialist insurance services to businesses in over 200 countries and territories.
+Lloyd’s is a commercial insurance market providing specialist insurance services to businesses in over 200 territories.

-Radian plans to offload its mortgage conduit, title and real estate services businesses within one year.
+Radian plans to offload its mortgage conduit, title and real estate services businesses within one year to simplify its portfolio.

 The transaction, which is expected to close in the first quarter of 2026, values Inigo at 1.5 times its projected tangible equity at the end of 2025.

-Inigo founders Watson, Russell Merrett, and Stuart Bridges will continue to lead the business.
+Inigo founders Richard Watson, Russell Merrett, and Stuart Bridges will continue to lead the business.

 Goldman Sachs and Guy Carpenter’s capital & advisory team are financial advisors to Radian on the deal.

-(Reporting by Arasu Kannagi Basil in Bengaluru; Editing by Leroy Leo and Sriraj Kalluvila)
+(Reporting by Arasu Kannagi Basil in Bengaluru; Editing by Leroy Leo, Sriraj Kalluvila and Krishna Chandra Eluri)

 Topics Mergers & Acquisitions Excess Surplus Lloyd's